SashaD826/Portfolio/README.md

   **Goal:** To automate the process to make it more effective.
 Just import the file, set the composition thresholds and code will do all the work.

-  **Obstacles:** For the purpose of tax optimization, no shares can be sold, only buying is allowed.
+  **Challenge:** For the purpose of tax optimization, no shares can be sold, only buying is allowed.

   - Python code: [`Portfolio Rebalancing Python`](https://github.com/SashaD826/Portfolio/blob/main/portfolio_rebalancing.ipynb)